 The process of decryption of the folder is the same as a file.

 The decrypted file is generated in the same location where the encrypted file is placed.

 EncryptOnClick also comes with a portable option.
 So you can keep the executable on a network location or on a USB drive and use it wherever you want.
 The only limitation of EncryptOnClick is that you need this software whenever you want to decrypt your data.

 Just copy the files EncryptOnClick.exe, EncryptOnClick.exe.manifest, and XceedZip.dll to your USB drive or network drive and the software will run from anywhere.

 The dangers of encryption

 Encryption is a good way to keep your data protected, but still, it has disadvantages.
 You should keep these points in mind whenever you are encrypting your sensitive data.

-- While encryption you are totally relying on your password and there is rarely a back-up.
+- While encryption means you are totally relying on your password, there is rarely a back-up.
 In case you forget your password, there is no recovery of the data that has been locked

 - Data corruption can also result in the total loss of your data if that particular data is encrypted.
 And that is irrecoverable